-In every major city the ceremony is celebrated colorfully, but the best place to celebrate Meskel is still the capital Addis Ababa.
+In all major cities the ceremony is celebrated with a lot of color, but the best place to celebrate Meskel is still the capital, Addis Ababa.